 Please be aware that there are strict prerequisites for admission into the program.

 - Students in the 2Y, 1Y, MMM, Evening & Weekend Program, and JD/MBA (2nd year) who have completed all core classes by winter quarter 2023 are eligible

 - You must have completed FINC 431: Finance II or FINC 440: Accelerated Corporate Finance or enrolled in either class by spring 2022 (full-time students) or summer 2022 (EWMBA students)

 - For consideration for an internship with a VC firm, you must also have completed FINC 445: Entrepreneurial Finance and Venture Capital by the fall of 2022

 - You cannot be committed to a Global Exchange in winter 2023

-- 750 bid points will be charged (500 bid points for students who have previously taken ENTR 470)
+- 750 bid points will be charged if admitted to the program (500 bid points for students who have previously taken ENTR 470)

 Questions?
 Please contact email@example.com.